BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 4.md

 You need to show detailed calculation steps and understandable variable names to obtain full credit.

+You can use Python comment to make your code more clear.

 #### :pencil2:  Report Item 4-c (Individual Work)
 Create a Markdown cell to formally report the two sets of parameters $l$ and $b$ from your Python calculations.
 Include the units.